damnever/cc/README.md

 #### Default configs

-We may wrote the code like this:
+We may write the code like this:
 ```go
 name := "default"
 if c.Has("name") {